Sorry, you need to enable JavaScript to visit this website.

 The ELDT regulations establish a Federal standard for training CDL applicants.
 Applicants must successfully complete this training before they will be permitted to take the CDL skills test or, in the case of the H endorsement, the knowledge test.
 Drivers will search for a training provider using the upcoming Training Provider Registry.
 For more information, please visit the Entry-Level Driver Training (ELDT) webpage.

-Effective July 12, 2021 District law (DCMR Title 18, Section 1303) will require all new drivers seeking a Commercial Learner Permit (CLP) and those looking to convert an out-of-state Commercial Driver License (CDL), to complete mandatory Human Trafficking Awareness training before being issued a CLP or converting an out-of-state CDL.
+Effective July 12, 2021 District law (DCMR Title 18, Section 1303) requires all new drivers seeking a commercial learner permit (CLP) and those looking to convert an out-of-state CDL to complete mandatory Human Trafficking Awareness training before being issued a CLP or converting an out-of-state CDL.

 Eligibility

-• You must be at least 21 years old and have a valid NCDL.
+• Be at least 21 years old and have a valid NCDL.

 • Note: To obtain an Intrastate CDL, you must be at least 18 years old.
 For information about the Intrastate CDL, please see: Intrastate CDL

-• You must be a US citizen or non-US citizen with a valid permanent resident card.
+• Be a US citizen or non-US citizen with a valid permanent resident card.

-• You must provide proof of US citizenship or lawful permanent residency.
+• Provide proof of US citizenship or lawful permanent residency.

-• You must have your current Department of Transportation (DOT) medical certification card.
+• Have your current Department of Transportation (DOT) medical certification card.

 You are not eligible to apply for a DC DMV CDL if you:

-• Have a certain criminal felony conviction within the last 3 years (if you would like to work as a school bus driver)
+• Have a certain criminal felony conviction within the last three years (if you would like to work as a school bus driver).

 • Are a non-US citizen who does not possess a valid permanent resident card